franzheidl/alfred-workflows/README.md

 ---
 ![Open With Sublime Text 2 Screenshot](http://github.com/franzheidl/alfred-workflows/raw/master/screenshots/subl.png)

-Open files or folders in [Sublime](http://www.sublimetext.com/) by using a Keyword `subl` or by file/folder action.
+Open files or folders in [Sublime Text 2](http://www.sublimetext.com/) by using a Keyword `subl` or by file/folder action.

 **Update June-5-2013**